-11.1 The Examination Arrangements
+10.1 The Examination Arrangements

-Once the Director of Studies considers there is a likelihood that a satisfactory thesis for the award is in progress he/ she will take the initiative in discussing with the student when it would be appropriate for the examination arrangements to be made, bearing in mind that proposals for these arrangements should be submitted to the Research Degrees Board at least four months before the thesis is submitted.
-A thesis cannot be considered as submitted until approved examination arrangements are in place.
+Once the Director of Studies considers there is a likelihood that a satisfactory thesis for the award is in progress they will take the initiative in discussing with the student when it would be appropriate for the examination arrangements to be made, bearing in mind that proposals for these arrangements should be submitted to the Research Degrees Board at least four months before the thesis is submitted.

-The Director of Studies and the student both have a responsibility to familiarise themselves with the University's regulations pertaining to the examination of theses, including the facility and the grounds for appealing against an examination decision.
+The Director of Studies and the student both have a responsibility to familiarise themselves with the University's regulations pertaining to the examination of theses, including the

+Facility and the grounds for appealing against an examination decision.
 The Director of Studies will take the initiative in discussing the regulations with the student, but it is the student's responsibility to seek further clarification if this is necessary.
 Briefings on the research degree examination process are available from the Research Student Registry.
 Students will be invited to attend the next available session following approval of the examination arrangements.